 Eating healthy top tips 2: Fats are important

 Choosing the fats you use to cook and season your food is very important.
 There are many types of oils and fats, and some can be bad.
 Rapeseed oil, for instance, contains a high level of erucic acid that can cause many diseases.
 Vegetable oils are all made using chemicals to extract the oil from the seeds and nuts so I’d better avoid them.
 I usually do not use oil alone for stir frying or cooking, it’s better to add a little water to it to avoid burning, or you can use broth instead.
 Broth is very useful when it comes to cooking, I use it a lot in roasts and stews.

-Extra virgin olive oil is definitely the best for salad dressing and to be eaten raw (olive oil is not the same, always look for Extra Virgin), when deep frying you should instead choose a saturated fat or a fat that has a high smoking point.
+Extra virgin olive oil is definitely the best for salad dressing and to be eaten raw (olive oil is not the same, always look for Extra Virgin), when deep frying at home you should instead choose a saturated fat or a fat that has a high smoking point.
+You can use EVO for deep frying however be aware that the taste of the food will change ever so slightly, since olive oil has a strong taste.
 I personally prefer ghee or coconut oil, and since saturated fats won’t change their structure when heated, as vegetable oils do, they are healtier than other options.
 I wouldn’t overdo with deep frying though, couple of times a month should be enough.

 Eating healthy top tips 3: Plant based

 Eating a plant based diet means you mainly eat vegetables and fruits and animal products are limited to a few meals a week.
 There are really many ways to enjoy veggies and you should try to eat at least 5 serving of veggies and fruits per day.
 If you are able to buy organic at a cheap price it could be good, but if you do buy regular veggies and fruits just wash it very very carefully before eating and peel when needed (you can use baking soda dissolved in water, it’ll help removing excess dirt).